Divide-By-0/zk-battleship/README.md

 ## Battleship.sol Contract
 Some progress made on the contract.
 More TODOs in the comments.
 See battleshiptest.js for which parts I've tested.
-Note that the contract is not fully integrated with the circuit and does not run.
+Note that the contract is not fully integrated with the circuit and is not verified or tested yet to be correct.

 ## Details